Nintsu87/TAMK-linux/README.md

 Practice4:
 ----------
 - Task1: practice pipe lines.
 I wrote the file with Word.
-- Task2: Using man, study about errno and perror().
+- Task2: Using man, study about errno and perror() and create simple program using them.
-- Task3: Create program: Ask user one character and save it into created file.
+- Task3: Create program: Ask user one character and save it into assigned file.
 - Task4: Create program: Open the task3 file and print it to the screen.
+Test if the file has only 1 character.